gamblevore/speedie/Documentation/jbin.md

 ## "JBin" - The Jeebox Binary Format

 `Jbin` is just jeebox as a binary format.
-There isn't really much to say about it.
-This is simply because the code for it is so small.
+There isn't really much to say about `Jbin`.
+This is simply because the code for `Jbin` is so small.
 It takes about 35 lines of C++ to parse jbin.

 So it is an incredible format... considering that it does so much.

-####Example Use####
+#### Example Use

 OK, so lets make a litle example: